 Homemade yogurt pops are easier to make than you think!
 Lightly sweetened with a lavender infused honey, plenty of fresh blueberry flavor, and creamy yogurt, these will be a favorite for both kids and adults this summer!

-As the weather has been heating up here, and the sun is blisteringly hot (yay for me getting sun poisoning again – NOT!), I’ve been thinking about summertime sweet treats.
+As the weather has been heating up here, I’ve been thinking about summertime sweet treats.
 Last year I shared these honeydew popsicles and raspberry lemonade popsicles with you all, but I wanted to do something a little different this time.
 Enter… yogurt pops!

 Not only are these yogurt pops, super gorgeous and refreshing… they’re actually pretty healthy!
 Just 99 calories per pop, and most of the sweetening comes from natural honey (which I’m sure you could switch out for agave nectar if you prefer).

 I had my doubts about how these yogurt pops would turn out, as I tried (and failed) last year to make pops that actually came out of the mold lol.
-So this time around I got a different shaped popsicle mold (I’m a huge fan of this one), and with a few tricks, they popped right out!
+So this time around I got a different shaped popsicle mold, and with a few tricks, they popped right out!
 Check out the “recipe notes” section right below the recipe instructions to see how to get your beautiful pops out without a hitch!